miraland-labs/miraland/docs/src/developing/on-chain-programs/limitations.md

 title: "Limitations"
 ---

-Developing programs on the Solana blockchain have some inherent limitation associated with them.
+Developing programs on the Miraland blockchain have some inherent limitation associated with them.
 Below is a list of common limitation that you may run into.

 ## Rust libraries